kunalkhirwar/web_scraping_challenge/README.md

      - About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
        - Considered how many days elapsed on Earth in the time that Mars circles the Sun once.
        - Visually estimated the result by plotting the daily minimum temperature.
-   6. Export the DataFrame to a CSV file.
+   6. Exported the DataFrame to a CSV file.